oracle/terraform-provider-oci/website/docs/d/golden_gate_connection.html.markdown

 	* `uri` - The URL endpoint for the Polaris API. e.g.: 'https://<your-snowflake-account>.snowflakecomputing.com/polaris/api/catalog'
 * `client_id` - Azure client ID of the application.
 This property is required when 'authenticationType' is set to 'AZURE_ACTIVE_DIRECTORY'. e.g.: 06ecaabf-8b80-4ec8-a0ec-20cbf463703d
 * `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the client secret is stored.
 Note: When provided, 'clientSecret' field must not be provided.
+* `cluster_placement_group_id` - The OCID(https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cluster placement group for the resource.
+Only applicable for multicloud subscriptions.
+The cluster placement group id must be provided when a multicloud subscription id is provided.
+Otherwise the cluster placement group must not be provided.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
 * `connection_factory` - The of Java class implementing javax.jms.ConnectionFactory interface supplied by the Java Message Service provider. e.g.: 'com.stc.jmsjca.core.JConnectionFactoryXA'
 * `connection_string`